E-commerce

 For GA4 in particular

-1. Check the formula: what is the numerator, what is the denominator?
+1. Check the formula : what is the numerator, what is the denominator?

-2. Segment: device, source, country, new visitors, returning customers.
+2. Segment : device, source, country, new visitors, returning customers.

-3. Read the journey: micro-conversions, cart, checkout, payment.
+3. Read the journey : micro-conversions, cart, checkout, payment.

-What to avoid
+What to Avoid

-The right question is not only “how much?”, but “what does this rate say about the journey, and what should I fix first?”
-That is where data becomes truly useful for optimization.
+The right question is not only « how much? », but « what does this rate say about the journey, and what should I fix first? » That is where data becomes truly useful for optimization.

-Qstomy: reducing ambiguities that hinder conversion
+Qstomy: reducing the ambiguities that hinder conversion

-Part of the gap between micro-conversions and final conversions comes from a very concrete problem: visitors do not get the answer they need at the right time.
-They view a product page, sometimes add to cart, then hesitate about a size, compatibility, a delivery date, a return, or availability.
-This gray area then degrades several metrics at once.
+Some of the gap between micro-conversions and final conversions comes from a very concrete problem: visitors are not getting the answer they need at the right moment.
+They view a product page, sometimes add it to the cart, then hesitate over a size, compatibility, delivery date, return policy, or availability.
+This gray area then hurts several metrics at once.

-Also an analytical benefit
+An analytical benefit too

-2. Clearly distinguish between macro- and micro-conversions.
+2. Clearly distinguish macro and micro conversions.

 3. Set a primary indicator and a few diagnostic indicators.

-4. Standardize the segments used in reporting.
+4. Stabilize the segments used in reporting.

 Summary, sources and FAQ